In Position Soloing Over Cmaj7 Abmaj7.

 Fingering combinations for this chord progressions

-So here’s the drill: you will be soloing with following scale fingering pairs over the Cmaj7 Abmaj7 chord progression.
+So here’s the drill: you will be soloing with the following scale fingering pairs over the Cmaj7 Abmaj7 chord progression.

 - C Ionian fingering → C Aeolian fingering